redballoonio/faq-plugin/readme.txt

 **Initial state of the categories**

-Change the intial state of the categories when a visitor opens the page with the FAQs on.
+Change the initial state of the categories when a visitor opens the page with the FAQs on.
 If the categories aren't collapsable then this attribute does nothing.

 * "close" - all of the categories closed
 * "show" - all of the categories expanded